minio/docs/source/reference/minio-cli/minio-mc/mc-replicate.rst

       *Optional*

-      Specify the name of the bucket on the destination cluster.
+      Specify the name of the bucket on the destination deployment.
 The name *must* match the replication rule ARN.
 Use :mc-cmd:`mc replicate ls` to validate the ARN for each configured replication rule on the bucket.